microsoftgraph/msgraph-sdk-powershell/src/Education/v1.0/docs/Microsoft.Graph.Education.md

 ### [Remove-MgEducationClassAssignmentSubmissionOutcome](Remove-MgEducationClassAssignmentSubmissionOutcome.md)
 Delete a feedback resource from a submission.
 This can only be done by a teacher.
+This API is available in the following national cloud deployments.

 ### [Remove-MgEducationClassAssignmentSubmissionResource](Remove-MgEducationClassAssignmentSubmissionResource.md)
 Delete an educationSubmissionResource from the submission.
 Only teachers and students can perform this operation.
 If the resource was copied from the assignment, a new copy of the resource will be created after the current copy is deleted.
 This allows you to 'reset' the resource to its original state.
-If the resource was not copied from the assignment but was added from the student, the resource is simply deleted.
+If the resource wasn't copied from the assignment but was added from the student, the resource is deleted.
+This API is available in the following national cloud deployments.

 ### [Remove-MgEducationClassAssignmentSubmissionSubmittedResource](Remove-MgEducationClassAssignmentSubmissionSubmittedResource.md)
 Delete navigation property submittedResources for education

 ### [Remove-MgEducationClassMemberByRef](Remove-MgEducationClassMemberByRef.md)
 Remove an educationUser from an educationClass.
+This API is available in the following national cloud deployments.

 ### [Remove-MgEducationClassTeacherByRef](Remove-MgEducationClassTeacherByRef.md)
-Remove teacher from an educationClass.
+Remove a teacher from an educationClass.
+This API is available in the following national cloud deployments.

 ### [Remove-MgEducationMe](Remove-MgEducationMe.md)
 Delete navigation property me for education